erosiv/soillib/README.md

 ### Building from Source

 `soillib` is a combination of CUDA code compiled with `nvcc`, regular C++ code compiled with `g++` and a python module that requires linking with `nanobind`.
-The compilation process is currently slightly more involved than is desirable.
+Additionally, it depends on `glm` and `libtiff`.

 #### Dependencies

+Make sure to instal the cuda toolkit so that you have the `nvcc` compiler, the cuda runtime headers and the cuda library.

 ##### Ubuntu